Please confirm that you are a healthcare professional

 - The EINs of the 10 units in the box

 - There is a label on the box which corresponds to the units in the box; this displays the data of the batch in an ISBT 128 bar code (blood group, batch number, expiry date).

 This data is provided on the box for convenience and traceability, the information about the units in the box can be scanned and read without the box having to be opened.
 The units in the box can be quickly added to the stock, and the box as a whole can be kept in stock.

 What is the DBC code for Omniplasma?

 Since 1 January 2014, the healthcare validity code (zorgactiviteitcode) 190470 has been valid specifically for Omniplasma.
 Until that time, it was best to use 190404, so that it was clear that it related to plasma (that was not 190489, which was the residual group).

-The Unit of Transfusion Medicine (UTG) is part of the Sanquin Blood Bank division and provides advice to doctors, pharmacists, medical specialists and clinical chemists.
+The Unit of Transfusion Medicine (UTG) is part of Sanquin Blood Bank and provides advice to doctors, pharmacists, medical specialists and clinical chemists.
 Professionals can consult doctors from the UTG by telephone 24 hours a day, 7 days a week.

 If you have any questions or comments about the labelling, please contact firstname.lastname@example.org.

 Omniplasma has a shelf-life of four (4) years after being produced.